-If you have persistent chest congestion for over 2 weeks accompanied by soreness is the chest, a cough and a slight fever, it is advisable for you to seek out the advice of a qualified physician.
+If your chest congestion home remedies do not work and congestion persists for over 2 weeks accompanied by soreness in the chest, a cough and a slight fever, it is advisable for you to seek out the advice of a qualified physician.
 Chest congestion can very well be the symptom of a serious disease like TB or bronchitis.
-If it is inconvenient for you to visit a physician, there are very effective over the counter medicines aimed at relieving you of your chest congestion.
+If it is inconvenient for you to visit a physician, there are very effective over the counter medicines aimed at how to relieve chest congestion.

 What medicines should I use for chest congestion?

 One the medicines widely available is; Maximum Strength Mucinex Expectorant.
 Mucinex is a chest congestion medicine available in tablet form and contains 1200 mg of Guaifenesin.
 Taking one every 12 hours for a few days, will help relieve your congestion.
 Another medicine is; Theraflu® Flu & Chest Congestion Hot Liquid.
 It is ideal for chest congestion with the flu and symptoms of fever and soreness.
 Theraflu Flu & Chest Congestion medicine has 400 mg of Guaifenesin and Acetaminophen for the fever and soreness.
 It comes in a packet that is dissolved in hot water which makes it ideal for curing chest congestion.
 Another widely available and effective medicine that is widely available in drug stores is Robitussin® Cough & Chest Congestion DM Max.
 Not suitable for children under 12, Robitussin is an ideal medicine for those who suffer from severe chest congestion along with a harrowing cough.
 Robitussin Cough & Chest Congestion DM Max contains expectorant and a cough suppressant.
 Although, during the day you should take medicine with a chest decongestant without a cough suppressant.